alonso-herreros/hyprcap/README.md

 HyprCap is a utility to easily capture screenshots and screen recordings on [Hyprland](https://hyprland.org/).

-It allows selecting windows, regions and monitors with your mouse, or with command line arguments.
+It allows selecting windows, regions and monitors with your mouse, command line arguments, or an interactive [`fuzzel`][fuzzel] menu.

 <!-- It allows selecting windows, regions and monitors with your mouse, a -->
 <!-- `dmenu`-like program, or with command line arguments. -->